Skip to main content

 metadata:

-name: telepresence-role
+name: telepresence-client

 rules: